Mawson's Huts, Cape Denison

 Mawson’s Huts are of national and international heritage significance.
 They are rare in a world context as one of just six complexes surviving from the ‘Heroic Era’ of Antarctic exploration: a period of great human adventure, exploration, research and discovery on the last continent to be explored.

 The buildings are unique in the context of Australian history as the only surviving site representing the work of an Australian Antarctic expedition during this period.
-The site also has great heritage values for Australia’s Antarctic interests, since Douglas Mawson’s AAE was the foundation of the modern Australian Antarctic science program.
+The site also has significant heritage values for Australia’s national Antarctic interests, since Douglas Mawson’s AAE was the foundation of the modern Australian Antarctic science program.

 Explore the Home of the Blizzard website to find out more about Mawson’s Huts and the Australasian Antarctic Expedition.

 In 2001, the Mawson’s Huts Foundation commissioned a conservation management plan for the site, which guided works at the site for several years.
 In 2007, the Australian Antarctic Division developed a management plan, to meet its obligations arising from the inclusion of the site on the National Heritage List (in 2005) and Commonwealth Heritage List (in 2004), and to reflect the provisions of the Antarctic Treaty management plans for the Cape Denison Antarctic Specially Protected Area (ASPA) and Antarctic Specially Managed Area (ASMA).

 This plan was reviewed and revised in 2013.
 The current management plan is available at Mawson’s Huts Historic Site Management Plan [PDF].